jess-sims/jess-sims.github.io/content/posts/markdown/index.md

 #### Image inside of a list

-To place an image inside of the list:
+When providing instructions it may be helpful to place an image inside of a list, for example:

 1. To open the command prompt on windows press "Windows + R".
 2. In the run program window type "cmd" and press "Enter" to launch the command prompt